 If you have an interest in something — even if it’s at first only a moderate interest — and if you then pursue that interest, your passion for it will develop as your understanding of it deepens.

-Of things that are not vice-ridden, what do you enjoy doing or seeing or learning about?
+Of things that are not vice-ridden, what things and subjects do you enjoy contemplating, learning, doing, seeing, hearing more about?

 Numbers and math?